aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

   * ``*`` matching any characters
   * ``?`` matching a single character

-The schema registry will determine if there are necessary permissions to serve the request by checking if any of the ACL entries match the requesting user, the accessed resource, and grant the requested access.
+The schema registry will determine if there are necessary permissions to serve the request by checking if any of the ACL entries match the requesting user and the accessed resource, and grant the requested access.
 The order of the ACL entries does not matter.
 If none of the ACL entries grant access, the schema registry responds with HTTP status code 401 Unauthorized.

 Endpoints and required ACLs
 ---------------------------